abw/badger-database-js/manual/new/query_builder.md

 "magical" in automatically scoping columns to the latest table.
 But columns() is.

+NOTE: code has been updated since this was written so it will be wrong in places

 ## Starting a Query Chain

 The main database object has a `from()` method which allows you to